ploomber/jupysql/doc/community/developer-guide.md

 ## Using connections

 Connections are either `SQLAlchemyConnection` or `DBAPIConnection` object.
-Both have the same interface, the difference is that the first one is a connectioon established via SQLAlchemy and `DBAPIConnection` one is a connection established by an object that follows the [Python DB API](https://peps.python.org/pep-0249/).
+Both have the same interface, the difference is that the first one is a connection established via SQLAlchemy and `DBAPIConnection` one is a connection established by an object that follows the [Python DB API](https://peps.python.org/pep-0249/).

 ```{code-cell} ipython3
 conn_sqlalchemy = ConnectionManager.connections["sqlite-sqlalchemy"]